-Cons: Their "too many" ordering options are very confusing.
+Cons: Their "too many" ordering options are very confusing on website.

 Confusing abrasives.
 They are named fine, super fine, etc. instead of by grit number.
 Makes it hard to figure out what to use/buy.

 Abrasives: Their foam abrasives are fantastic.
 They conform to the areas being sanded.
 They beat out the Mirka and Festool abrasives and in my opinion they last longer.